tinko26/ao/docs/api/src/ao_sys/ao_stream4obj.h.md

     ao_stream4obj_t * stream;
 };
 ```

-This type represents the pushing of an object to a stream.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `node` | The node for the stream's list of pushings. |